iiPythonx/xpp/README.md

 #### - **inms**

 The `inms` operator is similar to the `inm` operator.
 It checks if a variable or a string is a number and outputs a 1 if it is true or 0 if it is not.

 See [**data types**](#data-types) in the data types guide for more information.

 Syntax:

 ```
-inms <variable> <0|1>
+inms <variable> <output>
 ```

 Example: